GuilhE/PlaceHolderRecyclerView/README.md

 A RecyclerView that can switch between items and placeholders.
 This libs doesn't force a placehoder type, the developer is responsible for creating one, checkout the sample module and see how simple it is.

-You can use the best beloved [Shimmer-Android](http://facebook.github.io/shimmer-android/), a [Lottie](https://airbnb.design/lottie/) animation or even the [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout).
+You can use the best beloved [Shimmer-Android](http://facebook.github.io/shimmer-android/), a [Lottie](https://airbnb.design/lottie/) animation or even [Property Animation](https://developer.android.com/guide/topics/resources/animation-resource).
 Use your imagination, it's your placeholder 😊

 ## Getting started